tamas-p/hisma/packages/hisma_flutter/README.md

 ### Using overlay pages ([03_overlay.dart](../../examples/hisma_flutter_example_app/lib/03_overlay.dart))

-In the previous example the pages were not stacked on each other, contrary, they replaced each other in Navigator pages.
-In this section we simply use a different creator class when mapping out screens to stack ScreenC on ScreenB and ScreenB on ScreenA.
-As we will see this stacking also result that the AppBar will automatically have a back button in the top left corner as courtesy of the Flutter framework.
+In the previous example the pages were not stacked on each other, contrary, they replaced each other in the Navigator pages.
+In this section we simply add the overlay argument to the creator constructors when mapping out screens in order to stack ScreenC on ScreenB and ScreenB on ScreenA.
+As we will see this stacking also results that the AppBar will automatically have a back button in the top left corner as courtesy of the Flutter framework.

 Highlight here only the difference compared to our previous example, the mapping of screens to states: